yuriyivanenko/displaying-has-many-through-rails/README.md

-# Displaying Has Many Through Rails
+# Displaying Has Many Through In Rails

 ## Objectives

 1. Construct a bi-directional has_many through.
-2. Query for associations via the belongs\_to, has\_many, and has\_many through associations.
+2. Query for associations via the belongs_to, has_many, and has_many through associations.
 3. Iterate over associations in a view and display associated data for a primary instance.
 4. Identify the join model in a has_many through.